+21.3 Long Term Disability

+- A. Those on long-term disability under the City's LTD program with a date of hire prior to January 1, 2006 or with a date of LTD disability before June 30, 2017 will receive one hundred percent (100%) of the City's portion of the current contribution for active Employee Only HMO coverage, regardless of credited years of pension service, while they are on LTD. - Employees hired on or after January 1, 2006 and with a date of LTD disability on or after June 30, 2017, who meet the age and service requirements stated in policy 808.51 may elect to remain on the City Group Health plan at their expense with no City contribution. - C. Employees hired on or after January 1, 2006 and with a date of LTD disability on or after June 30, 2017 who do not meet the age and service requirements stated in policy 808.51 are not eligible for any City funding and are not eligible to participate or remain on the City's health insurance plan. - D. These amounts may be adjusted at such time as the LTD recipient becomes eligible to apply for Medicare coverage to provide an aggregate equivalent benefit.
+LTD recipients on the City's Group Health plan are required to make timely application for Medicare.
+LTD recipients who elect a distribution under the terms of the Defined Contribution (DC) Pension Plan, will no longer be eligible for any further City contribution for health insurance unless they meet the hire date, age and service requirements as indicated. - E. Employee LTD recipients must agree to payroll deduction of premium payments from their LTD checks.
+If the cost of the premium exceeds the net LTD payment, the LTD recipient shall pay directly any balance due to the appropriate vendor as directed by the City of Orlando Human Resources Division.
+Should a premium payment be more than sixty (60) days in arrears, the LTD recipients group coverage will be automatically terminated by the Employee Benefits Section with the LTD recipient so notified.

-Article 22 DISCIPLINE AND DISCHARGE
+Article 22 Discipline And Discharge

-22.1 Disciplinary action shall be impartially and consistently administered and, except for oral warnings, is to be in writing.
+- 22.1 Disciplinary action shall be impartially and consistently administered and, except for oral warnings, is to be in writing.
 Discipline shall not be administered without proper cause.

-Disciplinary action where leave use is a concern will be in accordance with the Utilization of Leave-Guidance Document found in Appendix "A" of this contract.

-- 22.2 Notice of disciplinary action or pending action must be made within ten (10) working days of the supervisor's knowledge of the reported incident, which caused or could cause discipline.
+Disciplinary action where leave use is a concern will be in accordance with the Utilization of Leave-Guidance Document negotiated and agreed to by the Union and the City of Orlando in this contract.
+(See Appendix B). - 22.2 Notice of disciplinary action or pending action must be made within ten (10) working days of the supervisor's knowledge of the reported incident, which caused or could cause discipline.
 If an extension of time is needed the party desiring the extension will notify the other party in writing.

-Prior written disciplinary actions will remain as the basis for progressive discipline if taken within the previous six (6) month period.
-The effectiveness of a written disciplinary action will be for a period of six (6) months commencing with the date it was last referred to in the formal disciplinary process.
-Prior suspensions will remain effective for a period of twelve (12) months for the basis of progressive discipline.
-Oral warnings shall normally be effective for a period of ninety (90) days. - 22.3 Progressive disciplinary action (oral warning, written reprimand, suspension without pay, demotion, and termination) will be followed in accordance to City Policy 808.20 (Disciplinary Action) based on the committed infraction.
+Prior written disciplinary actions will remain as the basis for progressive discipline as follows: The effectiveness of a written reprimand will be for a period of one (1) year commencing with the date it was last referred to in the formal disciplining process.
+Prior suspensions will remain effective for a period of three (3) years for the basis of progressive discipline.
+Oral warnings shall normally be effective for a period of ninety (90) days.

+Progressive disciplinary action (oral warning, written reprimand, suspension without pay, demotion, and termination) will be followed.
 However, the nature and seriousness of an employee's offense will be of primary importance and could result in demotion, suspension or termination without previous oral or written warnings.